tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 The *run_2nd_level_analysis* method creates an **SnPM.mat** file in the SnPM output directory specified in step 2 (along with a number of other files) that can be used as input for the second-level inference (see section 6.2).

-### 6.3 Second-level non-parametric analysis: inference
+### 6.5 Statistical non-parametric analysis: inference

 The inference of the second-level non-parametric results yielded by the voxel-wise connectivity vs. reactivity multiple regression permutation models is performed by the *run_2nd_level_inference* method of the GroupAnalysis class.
 Enter the following code in the console to execute this process: